 Review by Luisito Joaquín González

-Despite the potential banana skins, the few features that experimented with the concept of giving the antagonist the lead role delivered mixed results.
+Despite the potential banana skins, a few features experimented with centralising their story around the characterisation of the main villain delivering mixed results.
 Whilst William Lustig’s Maniac can be credited as a genre classic, Bits and Pieces was shoddy and forgettable.
 That’s why I was thoroughly inspired to watch Blood Splash, which after years of repression as a video nasty has garnered itself a gruesome reputation.
 I own two copies of the movie and each has a separate title.
-The first one I came across was under the title Blood Splash and is heavily edited, but the second is an uncut VHS that I picked up in Amsterdam with all the gooey bits intact
+The first one I came across was under the title Blood Splash and is heavily edited, but the second is an uncut VHS that I picked up in Amsterdam as ‘Nightmare’ and it has all the gooey bits intact 🙂

 In the opening few scenes, we learn that George Tatum was recently released from his asylum due to the fact that his doctors have discovered a breakthrough cure for his violent spells of delirium and psychosis.
 The combination of drugs had completely cured the patient of his psychopathic hallucinations and his adviser believed that with time and measured access to society, Tatum would be fit to fully resume a normal standard of life.
 However it doesn’t take long for us to realise that his doctor’s hypothesis was drastically erroneous.
 This is evidently demonstrated when Tatum drops to the floor foaming from the mouth whilst watching a patently lackadaisical pornographic peep show.